usepat/soniccontrol/docs/README.md

 python -m soniccontrol
 ```
 Due to the fact, that soniccontrol was installed as a python module.
 The user can start the application as a python module.

+## Software that helps develop python code

+### mypy

+One of the best static type checker for python.
+It is recommended to at least try writing typed python code and check it trough mypy.
+Mypy is available through different installations, depending on how one is writing code and using which software, but the official
+website is available [here](https://mypy-lang.org/).
+There is also a VSCode extension of mypy.

+### black formatter

+A very handy and simple formatter for python code.
+It is recommended to install black and activate it in your editor.
+Specifically, so
+that black runs through your code everytime one is saving.
+This is also available in the VSCode extension store.

+### Ruff Linter

+Ruff is the new "state of the art" python linter written in rust, that is fast and helps to develop clean python code.
+It is very recommended
+to use it, along or by itself mypy.
+Ruff is also supported in VSCode.